music-encoding/guidelines/_guidelines-dev/01-shared/01-sharedstructuralelements/01-shareddocumentelements.md

 version: "dev"
 ---

-The following elements are available for the representation of the outermost structure of an MEI document:
+The following elements are available for the representation of the outermost structure of an MEI Mensural document:

 {% include desc elem="mei" %}
 {% include desc atts="att.meiVersion/meiversion" %}